| Previous Page | Next Page | Index

 Beginning of December, 1814 Newcastle, Acasta, and Arab stationed in Boston bay.

 11 Dec 1814 Newcastle parted company to reconnoitre the road of Boston and on the 12th found Constitution apparently ready for sea.
 She then steered for Cape Cod bay where, on the 16th she was joined by the Acasta.

-19 Dec 1814 Leander sailed from Halifax bound off Boston, and on the 24th fell in with the Newcastle and Acasta.
+19 Dec 1814 Leander departed from Halifax bound off Boston, and on the 24th fell in with the Newcastle and Acasta.

-22 Dec 1814 Arab reported to the Leander, Newcastle and Acasta that the Constitution had sailed from Boston on the 17th inst. who departed in search of the US frigate.
+22 Dec 1814 Arab reported to the Leander, Newcastle and Acasta that the Constitution had departed from Boston on the 17th inst. who departed in search of the US frigate.

 4 Jan 1815 Leander, Newcastle and Acasta, off the Western Isles.

-Penzance Jan 21 1815 Arrived last night the American privateer Prince of Neufchatel, 119 men and 22 guns, taken about a month since by HM Ships Leander, Newcastle and Acasta, after a long chase.
+21 Jan 1815 arrived Penzance last night the American privateer Prince of Neufchatel, 119 men and 22 guns, taken about a month since by HM Ships Leander, Newcastle and Acasta, after a long chase.

 11 Mar 1815 Leander, Newcastle, and Acasta sight the US frigate Constitution in the harbour of Porto-Praya, island of Saint-Jago and sail in chase but lost sight of the Constitution in the haze, although they did manage to re-capture the sloop Levant.

 7 May 1815, arrived Halifax, with the Leander, 22 days from Dominica, the Constitution frigate having escaped them in thick fog.

 23 May 1815, the Newcastle, Leander and Acasta departed Halifax for Quebec.